DAY 4: FROM VILLAHERMOSA TO PALENQUE

 Route 243 crossed the line into Chiapas just before reaching a town called Salto de Agua (Waterfall), about five miles from the main highway.
 From there, it continued southeast through the countryside, and connected with MX 199 forty miles south of Palenque.
 It was marked as a secondary road, so it was probably paved, and since we’d already decided not to wait where we were, I figured we had little to lose.
 “It’ll be an adventure,” I said to Michael.
 As it turned out, truer words were never spoken!

 Route 243 to Palenque, in the Guia Roji, and on Google Maps.
-Also: the shortcut we discovered, using smaller roads that don’t appear in the road atlas
+Also: the shortcut we discovered, using roads so small, they don’t even appear in the road atlas.

 One nice thing about Google Maps is the way it lets you zoom in to view an area in greater detail.
 When I zoomed on the little town of Salto de Agua, I spotted yet another road, this one even smaller, that seemed to be a shortcut, connecting Route 243 with MX 199 in half the distance, and requiring less than half the time.
 This road didn’t appear at all in the Guia Roji atlas.
 I’d been burned by Google Maps enough times to to be cautious: the mystery shortcut might be nothing more than a cart track, or a footpath, in which case I’d have to stick with Route 243.
 Either way, the first step was to drive to Salto de Agua.
 Once we got there, the locals would know the best way to go.